KotenKiton/KotenKiton/README.md

 ### Hi there 👋
 ### My name is Paul.
 I'm AQA.
-### Here you can see examples of my autotests in java.
+### Here you can see the examples of my automation projects in java.

 `Technology used:`